Elahe-Forge/development/apps/news-research/README.md

 # News Research Project
-This AWS-based project operates on a serverless architecture, primarily using Lambda functions, DynamoDB, and SQS, orchestrated through AWS CDK.
-The central mechanism involves two Lambda functions: a parent function that scans the DynamoDB `news-research-issuers-table` for companies (issuers) requiring news updates, and a child function that fetches news for each issuer using SerpAPI.
-When the parent function identifies issuers needing updates (if `last_visited` attribute is updated more than 24 hours ago), it enqueues these tasks into an SQS queue.
+This AWS-based project operates on a serverless architecture, primarily using Lambda functions and SQS, orchestrated through AWS CDK.
+The central mechanism involves three Lambda functions: a function that gets the name of companies (issuers) from Athena, a function that fetches news for each issuer using SerpAPI, and a function that summarizes the news (adds tags, etc) using LLM.
+These tasks are implemented using SQS queues.
-The child function, triggered by messages in this queue, processes each issuer independently, retrieving relevant news and storing it in `news-table` DynamoDB table.
-This design allows for the child function instances running in parallel to handle multiple issuers simultaneously.
 The entire setup is defined and deployed using AWS CDK.
+See the Miro board for more info and the arch design: https://miro.com/app/board/uXjVNP-1p2E=/

 ## Steps to Run